Copilot-Language/copilot/README.md

 ### Limitations of copilot-theorem

 Now, we will discuss some limitations of the *copilot-theorem* tool.
-These limitations are organized in two categories : the limitations related to the Copilot language itself and its implementation, and the limitations related to the model-checking techniques we are using.
+These limitations are organized in two categories: the limitations related to the Copilot language itself and its implementation, and the limitations related to the model-checking techniques we are using.